voceconnect/voce-seo/readme.txt

 to improve discoverability.

 == Changelog ==

+= Version 0.2.5 =
+* Separate filters for og:description and twitter:description
+* Add separate field for twitter description
+* Change logic for twitter and facebook description to: respective separate meta text field falls back to voce seo generic meta text field to excerpt.

 = Version 0.2.4 =
 * Refactor og:title and twitter:title to be filterable and use a more appropriate title based on the queried object.